thegreengorilla/powershell/README_V2.md

 ## Current Status

 The scripts included in this repository are being actively worked on and should not be considered ready for production use.
-It is expected that the names and directions will most likely undergo large breaking changes.
+Please review them & adapt to your production environment.

 They are provided here for review and community input as we work to test, document and release them.